 *this post originally appeared on NourishRDs.com, the website of my former nutrition practice.
-I’ve moved it here, but am still working on getting photos added*
+I've moved it here for reference, but am still working on getting photos and links added*

 Elie and I got home a few weeks ago from another trip to Israel, which looks like is going to be an annual adventure.
 I love it there.
 This year, we took my Mom, Carolyn, who also immediately fell in love with the country, the people, the history, the religious significance.
 And of course, you can’t help but fall in love with the food.

 After last year’s trip to Israel, I gave a cooking class at Ciao Thyme, sharing some of my favorite Israeli recipes.
 At the beginning of the class, I asked if anyone had been to Israel.
 One gentleman raised his hand and said, “I traveled to Israel this year.
 I took the blog post you wrote about your last trip, and I went to all the restaurants you recommended.”

 So, I thought I’d share a few of the restaurants and sites we discovered on this trip.
 Visit here or here for more suggestions.

 We spent the first week in Tel Aviv, staying in the Nina Café Suites Hotel, a boutique hotel in my favorite neighborhood, Neve Tzedek.
 The quaint, winding streets are lined with small boutiques and cafes, our favorite being Café Dallal, where we went for coffee most mornings.
 They happen to have the absolute best ruggelach ever.
 And darn good chocolate chip cookies.